baldeguer-riquelme/Viral-ANI-gap/README.md

 ### SARS-CoV-2
 SARS-CoV-2 genomes were downloaded from NCBI as well as their associated metadata.
 Since the amount of genomes is huge, a subset was selected to perform the analyses using the script "SARS-CoV-2_select_genomes".
 This script was used to:

 1. identify the main submitting organizations that were the Center for Disease Control (CDC) in the USA and the Robert-Koch-Institute in Germany.

 2. randomly select a given number of genomes of each Variant of Concern (Alpha, Beta, Delta, Gamma, Epsilon and Omicron)

 3. write a file with the randomly selected genome ids

 4. write a file with the metadata associated with the randomly selected genomes

-The selection was applied to all genomes (with or without Ns) and only to the good quality genomes (no Ns, identified previously by FastA.filterN.pl from the enveomics collection: http://enve-omics.ce.gatech.edu/enveomics/).
+The random selection was used to subset to all genomes (with or without Ns) and only the good quality genomes (no Ns, identified previously by FastA.filterN.pl from the enveomics collection: http://enve-omics.ce.gatech.edu/enveomics/).

 Selected sequences were then filtered using the "FastA.filter.pl" script from enveomics (http://enve-omics.ce.gatech.edu/enveomics/) and then, the general procedure explained above was followed.
-However, in this case on step 5, instead of the script "Plot_ANI_vs_Perc_shared_genome.R", the script "Processing_script_ncbi_Sars-Cov2_CDC_USA" was employed.
+However, in this case, on step 5, instead of the script "Plot_ANI_vs_Perc_shared_genome.R", the script "Processing_script_ncbi_Sars-Cov2_CDC_USA" was employed to plot histograms with and without the variant data.